ghuyhue/mean-price-calculator/README.md

 # How to use it:

-After runnning the script you can type in the desired product to calculate the price of (just as is you would type into the search bar).
+After runnning the script you can type in the desired product to calculate the price of (just as you would type it into the search bar).
 It will print out the mean price after that.